 TOE-TOUCH WEIGHTBEARING (about 5-10%).
 Use crutches or a walker to help support almost all of your weight.
 If you place more weight on the affected extremity, you may cause your repair to fail and have poor clinical result.

 STRICT NON-WEIGHTBEARING (0%).
 Use crutches or a walker (or sling if upper extremity) to support all of your weight.
 If you bear weight on the affected extremity, you may cause your repair to fail and have poor clinical result.

 If you had an elective procedure, you should have an initial post-operative visit scheduled during your pre-operative visit.
 If one was not scheduled, call the office in the next day or two and schedule a postoperative visit for approximately 15 days from the date of your operation for most surgeries.
 For a Monday surgery, schedule for Tuesday two weeks after.
 For a Thursday surgery, schedule for Friday two weeks after.
-If these days fall on a holiday or any other schedule conflict, allow Dave or Amber to help choose an appropriate follow-up date.
+If these days fall on a holiday or any other schedule conflict, allow Morgan to help choose an appropriate follow-up date.

 If you have an emergent procedure, call the office in the next day or two and schedule a postoperative visit

 Notify the office if you have: fever greater than 101.5 degrees, excessive bloody drainage, loss of circulation to the extremity